 Advanced Computational Economics

-Block course, September 30th – October 11th 2024
+Block course, September 29th – October 10th 2025

 In the following, the course content, structure and timeline, the course material, as well as requirements to complete the course successfully are explained in more detail.
-The course combines seven days of intensive lectures and exercise classes.
+The course combines 10 days of intensive lectures and exercise classes.
 Students need to bring their own computer to lectures and exercise classes.
 We encourage you to download the free programming language FORTRAN and other material from our website

 Daily time schedule for classes: